timjansen/minified.js/README.md

 with everything that you need to work interact with the browser on an HTML page.

-While the purpose and scope of Minified Web are comparable to jQuery and MooTools, its size is smaller by an order of magnitude.
+While the purpose and scope of Minified Web are comparable to jQuery and MooTools, its size is smaller almost by an order of magnitude.
 The compressed size under 9kb, and the gzip'd size is less than 4kb.
 You can make it even smaller if you don't require all modules of Minified Web.
 The build tool allows you to remove everything that you don't need to reduce its size even more.